Deep-Energy: Unsupervised Training of Deep Neural Networks: Proposed Approach

-In \cite{closed_form_matting} the authors propose a closed-form solution to the image matting problem, with the help of minimal user interaction, again in the form of seeds.
-They derive a cost function using local smoothness assumptions on the foreground and background images, and show that it is possible to entirely eliminate the dependence on these images, thus allowing a closed-form global solution of the alpha matte.
-In particular, one may minimize the following energy:
+The energy function we use for this task is the closed-form matting by Levin \textit{et al.} \cite{closed_form_matting}.
+By incorporating minimal user interaction in the form of seeds and assuming that the background and foreground are locally smooth, \cite{closed_form_matting} manages to eliminate the dependency on $\bB,\bF$ and obtain a closed-form solution for $\balpha$.
+Computing the solution of $\balpha$ is obtained by minimizing

-where $\bQ$ is a diagonal matrix whose diagonal elements indicate the presence of a seed -- either foreground or background -- at a given pixel, and $\bx \in \mathbb{R}^{N}$ is the seed image, whose elements are $0$ or $1$, indicating foreground or background respectively.
-Note that if a pixel $i$ is not a seed, $\bx_i$ can take on any value, as it will be zeroed out by the multiplication by $\bQ$.
-Finally, the matrix $\bL$ is a special Laplacian-like matrix, specific to the matting problem; as derived in \cite{closed_form_matting}, it is given by
+where $\bQ \in \mathbb{R}^{N \times N}$ is a diagonal matrix whose nonzero elements indicate the presence of a foreground or background seed.
+The vector $\bx \in \mathbb{R}^{N}$ is the seed image with $'1'$s in respective foreground seed locations and $'0'$s elsewhere.
+The matrix $\bL$ is a special Laplacian-like matrix \cite{closed_form_matting} given by